BRAIN-Lab-AI/UDAN-CLIP/README.md

 Dataset links and preparation scripts will be provided soon.

 ### Step 4: Configuration
-Create a `config.yaml` file with your model settings:
+Edit the `config/config.yaml` file with your model settings:
 ```yaml
 model:
   diffusion_steps: 1000